 Brooks Lindsey, Ph.D.

 Dr. Lindsey previously developed matrix array transducers, adaptive beamforming strategies, and interventional devices in Stephen Smith’s lab at Duke University, where he received a Ph.D. for his work in 3D transcranial ultrasound.
 While at Duke, he was the recipient of a pre-doctoral fellowship from the National Institutes of Health (NIH) as part of the Duke Medical Imaging Training Program.
 He also completed postdoctoral training in the labs of Paul Dayton and Xiaoning Jiang at the University of North Carolina and North Carolina State University in contrast-enhanced ultrasound imaging and in the design and fabrication of high frequency, interventional ultrasound transducers.
 During this time, he was awarded the Ruth L. Kirschstein National Research Service Award from the NIH to develop endoscopic transducers for contrast-specific imaging in pancreatic cancer.
 Dr. Lindsey recently joined the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech-Emory, where he leads the Ultrasonic Imaging and Instrumentation Laboratory.
-Dr. Lindsey serves as a reviewer for many journals in the fields of ultrasound and medical imaging and is an active member of the IEEE Ultrasonics, Ferroelectrics, and Frequency Control Society, the Biomedical Engineering Society and the American Institute of Ultrasound in Medicine.
-His work has appeared on the cover of IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control and has been listed among the highly-cited articles and the editor’s selection of articles in the same journal.
+Dr. Lindsey is an active member of the IEEE Ultrasonics, Ferroelectrics, and Frequency Control Society, the Biomedical Engineering Society and the American Institute of Ultrasound in Medicine and is a member of the Technical Program Committee for the IEEE International Ultrasonics Symposium.
+In 2022, Dr. Lindsey received the New Investigator award from the American Institute of Ultrasound in Medicine.
 At Georgia Tech, Dr. Lindsey holds a primary appointment in Biomedical Engineering and an adjunct appointment in Electrical and Computer Engineering.
 He is also a faculty member for the Interdisciplinary Bioengineering Graduate Program and holds an adjunct appointment in the School of Electrical and Computer Engineering.
-Dr. Lindsey’s lab has received best poster and student pitch awards from the IEEE UFFC society and is currently funded by the National Institutes of Health and the National Science Foundation.
+Lab members have received best paper, best poster, and best student pitch awards from the IEEE UFFC Society.
+Research activities in the lab are currently funded by the National Institutes of Health and the National Science Foundation.

 B.S., Electrical Engineering, University of Illinois